-Absence seizure: (also know as "dialeptic seizure" or "petit mal seizure") a seizure that causes a brief loss of awareness.
-During an absence seizure, the patient stops any activity and stares blankly.
+Absence seizure: Also known as "dialeptic seizure" or "petit mal seizure," a seizure that causes a brief loss of awareness.
+During an absence seizure, the person stops any activity and stares blankly.
 Rarely, there may be some blinking.

-Aura: a warning or initial symptom at the beginning of a seizure, experienced by the patient, but not visible to observers.
+Aura: A warning or initial symptom at the beginning of a seizure, experienced by the person, but not visible to observers.
 Auras may progress to become focal or even generalized seizures, or they may exist alone.

 EEG-video monitoring: Continuous simultaneous recording of brainwaves and video observation of the behavior accompanying the EEG.
 This technique, carried out at comprehensive epilepsy centers, is employed to diagnose epilepsy and localize the seizure focus.
 The results are useful to determine therapy -- medical or surgical.

 Epilepsy: A chronic medical condition marked by recurrent epileptic seizures.
 Patients may have single seizures as a result of fever, drug withdrawal, or trauma, for example, but are not labeled as having epilepsy if seizures do not recur.

 Epileptogenic zone: The region of the brain responsible for the abnormal electrical signals that cause seizures.

 Electrode: A conductive disk (usually metal) attached to the scalp which conveys the electrical activity of the brain through a wire to an EEG machine.
 During an electroencephalogram, typically around 20 electrodes are temporarily pasted to the scalp.

 Electroencephalogram (EEG): A diagnostic test that measures brain waves, the electrical impulses in the cerebral cortex.
 This test helps a doctor to diagnose epilepsy.